szabolcsthedeveloper/Git-Mastery/README.md

 ## Commit messages

-Good commit messages helps other developers to understand the changes in your codebase.
+Good commit messages help other developers to understand the changes in your codebase.
 Therefore, you should explain the what and the why of a change.
-Additionally, commit messages should be consistent to improve the readability.
+Additionally, commit messages should be consistent to improve readability.

-The commit message should be written in a way that it could complete the following sentence:
+The commit message should be written in a way that could complete the following sentence:

 *If applied, this commit will* `[commit message]`.